 [she/her and they/them : What's with the pronouns?]

 Brittany has been an active member of the Philadelphia arts community since 2008.
 As a performer, Mx.
 Holdahl has collaborated with Irish Heritage Theatre, Idiopathic Ridiculopathy Consortium, Hedgerow Theatre, Luna Theatre Co., GDP Productions, Represented Theatre Co., Automatic Arts, Save the Day!
 Productions, otherWORDS Theatre Co., and the Philadelphia Dramatists Center.
-Brittany had studied stage combat under FDC/SAFD Fight Master Ian Rose and has since been an advocate for making stage combat accessible to artists and enthusiasts.
+Brittany had studied stage combat under FDC/SAFD Fight Master Ian Rose, earning Actor Combatant status (Unarmed, Single Sword, Smallsword, Rapier and Dagger) and has since been an advocate for making stage combat accessible to artists and enthusiasts.

-In addition to performing, Brittany has lent their administrative talents to several different non-profit and arts organizations over the years, including Historic Philadelphia, Inc., Macy's Entertainment Philadelphia, and St. Mary's Hamilton Village, the Episcopal Chaplaincy at the Univeristy of Pennsylvania.
+In addition to performing, Brittany has lent their administrative talents to several different non-profit and arts organizations over the years, including Historic Philadelphia, Inc., Macy's Entertainment Philadelphia, and St. Mary's at the University of Pennsylvania.

-If you would like to enroll for a class or workshop, are making a press inquiry, or are interested in internship and work-study opportunities, please contact:
+If you would like to enroll for a class or workshop, are making a press inquiry, or are interested in scholarship and work-study opportunities, please contact:

 J. Oliver Donahue